Intergenerational interaction is important to us!

 Each child is given a memory verse that they share with the congregation when they receive their Bible.

 Acolytes at Bethlehem Church bring the light of Christ and Word of God forward to symbolize their presence among us.
 During the closing song, acolytes carry the light of Christ and Word of God out to symbolize our need to take these into the world as our ministry.

 In addition, they assist the ministers with baptisms and other special rituals.
 It is a very important role in the church’s ministry.
 Children in fourth grade and higher serve as acolytes.

 Vacation Bible School

 Each summer, Bethlehem hosts a Vacation Bible School.
-This summer was a Superhero theme, "Hero Central VBS" from Sunday, June 25 - Thursday, June 29.
+This past summer was a Superhero theme, "Hero Central VBS" from Sunday, June 25 - Thursday, June 29.

 Children from Bethlehem and the Evansville community came together for this fun week of events.
 All children and their families were invited to join us for dinner each evening from 5:30 - 6:00 PM, before the crafts, games, songs, and skits by their favorite Bible School characters begin!
 The program ends at 8:00 PM.